 The app was going to be put on the back burner.

-While we had a budget that we judging our developer quotes by, we needed to wait to build the app and raise capital to help with its funding.
-Until the business was financially ready to invest in building the app, my bosses were hoping to make a smaller-scale web app that could generate revenue and provide a similar service.
+While we had set a budget at the beginning, we needed to wait to build the app until we raised capital to help with its funding.
+Until the business was financially ready to invest in building the app, the goal was to make a smaller-scale web app that could generate revenue and provide a similar service.

 Projects aren’t always guaranteed to follow through